LaZeAsh/notes/content/notes/Conic Sections.md

 The hyperbola is going to have `x-intercept` OR `y-intercept` not both

-Special case when xy = 1
+Special case when xy = 1 represents a hyperbola which has the x, y axes as its asymptotes.